WCAG 2.2 Compliance, Explained

 • Commercial organizations in Ontario with 50 or more employees.

-The AODA requires conformance with WCAG 2.0 Level A and Level AA.
-Once again, WCAG 2.2 isn’t explicitly necessary for AODA compliance — but since the law includes a process for changing the AODA standards over time, following the latest version of WCAG is strongly recommended.
+The AODA requires conformance with WCAG 2.0 Level and Level AA.
+While WCAG 2.2 isn’t explicitly necessary for AODA compliance, following WCAG 2.2 is strongly recommended since the law includes a process for changing the AODA standards over time.

 Learn more about the AODA →